Littlebluemoon/ma2Research/Appendix.md

 # Utage letters

 This list is a description of currently known characters used to describe an Utage chart.
+- It seems that Sega charters will throw any letters into this now, duh
+- I will still keep updating this as they add more letters, because why not

 |Character|Transliteration|Description|Examples|
 |---------|---------------|-----------|--------|